Web-Development-Environments-2021/assignment1-204938351/README.md

 Name: Noaa Kless

-I built a website on my mom, an inspiring woman. hope this site will let you know her better.
+I built a website about my mom, an inspiring woman. hope this site will let you know her better.

 enjoy!